thorles21/yt-downloader/README.md

 Installation:

-Clone the repo
+Clone this repo
-- run installer.sh
+- run the installer.sh to setup the enviornment
 - enjoy!

 Usage: